Congress of Verona: Representation

 Aside from the five leading powers a variety of other nations were represented in Verona, marking the largest gathering since Vienna seven years earlier.
 The attendees included Oscar, Crown Prince of Sweden.

 A delegation of Greeks, currently fighting for their independence, was turned away at Ancona.
 Recognition was also refused to representatives of the Urgel Regency of Spain, royalist opponents of the country's liberal government.

 Issues

 Portrait of Prince Metternich by Thomas Lawrence.

-While the representatives of Great Britain and the other European powers had at first, during the Congress of Vienna, acted largely in concert, the extent to which the concord epitomized in the expression the "Concert of Europe" had unraveled in seven years became apparent in the way in which the three main questions before this Congress were handled.
+While the representatives of the United Kingdom and the other European powers had at first, during the Congress of Vienna, acted largely in concert, the extent to which the concord epitomized in the expression the "Concert of Europe" had unraveled in seven years became apparent in the way in which the three main questions before this Congress were handled.

 The instructions drawn up by Londonderry, as he then was, for his own guidance, had been handed to Wellington by George Canning without alteration.
 They defined the British position towards the three questions which it was supposed would be discussed: the Eastern question (currently surfacing in the Greek insurrection), the question of intervention in favor of the Bourbon royal power in Spain and the revolted Spanish colonies in America, and the Italian Question.